Vivek9Chavan/IndEgo/README.md

 ## ⚙️ Data Processing

-To ensure high-quality derived annotations, we utilized the following state-of-the-art tools and pipelines:
+We utilise the following state-of-the-art tools and pipelines:

 - **Eye-Gaze:** Generated using the open-weight model from **Meta Reality Labs**.
   🔗 [Project Aria Eye Tracking](https://github.com/facebookresearch/projectaria_eyetracking)